-Besides, managing cash from Hong Kong (at the level of a Hong Kong headquarter) also present advantages in case of FX fluctuations.
-Hong Kong being a free capital market, where the Hong Kong dollar is pegged the U.S. dollar, and where bank accounts can be held in multiple currencies, it may be strategic splitting extra liquidities between Hong Kong and China.
+With Hong Kong being a free capital market, where the Hong Kong dollar is pegged to the U.S. dollar, and where bank accounts can be held in multiple currencies, it may be strategic splitting extra liquidities between Hong Kong and Mainland China.

 Far from losing its attractiveness, the “Fragrant Harbor” offers unique features and remains a strategic jurisdiction to invest in China.
-Considering the growing integration of Hong Kong into Southern China and the recent Greater Bay Area Initiative, you may not disregard Hong Kong when setting-up a presence in China.
+Considering the growing integration of Hong Kong into Southern China and the recent Greater Bay Area Initiative, Hong Kong should not be disregarded when setting-up a presence in China.